DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - ✴️Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management.
 The data custodian role is assigned to an individual who is responsible for implementing the security controls defined by policy and senior management.
   - Auditor: responsible for reviewing and verifying that the security policy is properly implemented
 - 1.3.4 Security control frameworks **🔥🔥Focuses on the HOW🔥🔥**
-  - A **security control framework**: It is a prescriptive set of cybersecurity safeguards and best practices to protect an organizations assets.
+  - **Security Control Framework**: It is a prescriptive set of cybersecurity safeguards and best practices to protect an organizations assets.
 It helps in implementing risk managment strategy. outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution;
   -  ✴️Security Control Assessment (SCA) is the formal evaluation of a security infrastructure's individual mechanisms against a baseline or reliability expectation.
 The goals of an SCA are to
        - 🍮ensure the effectiveness of the security mechanisms
        - 🍮evaluate the quality and thoroughness of the risk management processes of the organization, and